 Australians hold many different views on what the 26th of January means to them.
-Discuss with your students what this day means to them.
+Watch this special 2017 BTN report and discuss with your students what this day means to them.

 Consider why there is continuing debate and conflicting emotions about our national day.